Soaring Higher: Inaugural Cobb Technology Career Program Class Graduates 21

 After 16 weeks learning Salesforce, web development, and other skills to be successful in a tech career, the Technology Career Program (TCP)’s inaugural Cobb class came to a close with 21 graduates eager to begin their careers in Atlanta’s growing technology and innovation fields.

 TCP is a free part-time 16-week program focusing on technology and business education for unemployed or underemployed adults interested in finding a technology career.
-After achieving success with this inaugural Atlanta-based class, TechBridge and Goodwill of North Georgia were quick to continue collaborating and launched the first TCP class in Cobb County.
-TechBridge and Goodwill created the class in partnership with CobbWorks.
+After achieving success with this inaugural Atlanta-based class, Goodwill of North Georgia and we were quick to continue collaborating and launched the first TCP class in Cobb County.
+Goodwill and we created the class in partnership with CobbWorks.

 Cobb County’s inaugural class concluded with an 84% graduation rate (vs. a 19% college graduation rate in tech nationwide), with 19 of 21 graduates achieving certifications.
 33% of graduates were women and 28% of graduates were veterans.